 - Clearing my life of clutter was so helpful.
 I kept myself from logging on to Facebook too much for the very reason that so much of my news feed is full of negativity.
-In addition to protecting my mind, I cleared out physical things and living with less stuff feels good.
+In addition to protecting my mind, I cleared out physical things.
+Living with less stuff feels SO good.

 - Trusting myself in making professional decisions with my blog was a huge accomplishment for me.
-There were times when I felt uneasy and wanted to say yes to every opportunity that popped up in my inbox.
-However, I wanted to remain true to my voice and brand that I said no to a lot of opportunities that didn’t fit the SSD brand.
+Many times, I felt uneasy and wanted to say yes to every opportunity that popped up in my inbox.
+However, I wanted to remain true to my voice and brand.
+I said no to a lot of opportunities that didn’t fit the SSD brand.

 - I refrained from buying a lot of things.
-This is a big thing for me as I’m learning about quality over quanity and need versus want.
+This is a big thing for my 2017 achievements.
+For me, it’s big because I’m learning about quality over quantity and need versus want.
 With all the sales that happened this year, I’m proud of myself for dramatically reducing my impulse buying.

 - For my first year of blogging, I partnered with many brands and businesses such as Clotheshorse Anonymous, Smile Brilliant, Metal Mingle, CORE Water and Talbots.
 I’m so blessed to have been able to work with these brands and thankful for them giving me a chance!